 It will be tempting to purchase and install the monitoring product from the largest provider with an existing relationship or the one that seems to have lots of features at a reasonable price.
 Here is a call to exercise caution.
 Only by matching the needs of the enterprise to the proposed product will the best fit for the organization be identified.

-Pitfalls can include purchasing services that may not be fully utilized, accepting services that appear to cover most of the requirements, but may leave some unacceptable gaps, and products that can’t be integrated – especially common with some on-premise, legacy applications.
+Pitfalls can include purchasing services that may not be fully utilized, accepting services that appear to cover most of the requirements but may leave some unacceptable gaps, and products that can’t be integrated – especially common with some on-premises, legacy applications.
 This last case could present a need for a second product or provider.
-There may not be a perfect answer to every scenario, but knowing the exceptions up front is critical to success.
+There may not be a perfect answer to every scenario but knowing the exceptions up front is critical to success.

-There are several CMPs out there able to integrate on-premise, hybrid, and multicloud environments, each with their own services.
+There are a number of CMPs out there able to integrate on-premises, hybrid and multicloud environments, each with their own services.
 Finding the one that best suits a given enterprise will depend on the requirements.
 Being mindful of the goal to simplify the operational model will require looking at several providers very closely.

-Make sure to have direct conversations with the short-list of final provider candidates specifically about implementation and product support before final selection is advised.
+Having very direct conversations with the short-list of final provider candidates specifically about implementation and product support prior to final selection is advised.
 Often, this helps make the final decision more clearly visible.

 Deploy and Normalize

 Some environments will move quickly and rather seamlessly.
 Others may take a bit more work or custom integrations.
-It is important in the phased approach to allow learning, adjusting, and normalizing to happen along the way.
+It is important to in the phased approach to allow learning, adjusting and normalizing to happen along the way.

 The post-implementation period will contain growth and present adjustments throughout the organization.
-Learning the big features and small nuances take time.
+Learning the big features and small nuances takes time.
 Rules are often initially over-tooled.
-They require review and adjustment and fine-tuning them without limitations on access and functionality.
+They require review and adjustment, and fine-tuning them without limitations on access and functionality.